Where can I find the CMS plugins?

 This can vary from CMS to CMS but typically takes about 5 minutes or less.

-The plugin has been designed to be light weight and processes everything on the Siteimprove servers.
+The plugin has been designed to process data on the Siteimprove servers.
 This means that the plugin should not cause any issues with performance on a customer's CMS.